 Ask sales interview questions that show their personality, not just their skills.
 Their sales skills might get them far in a sales process, but make sure to test how they interact with others.
 Some of the behavioral questions you can ask are:

 In the previous section, we talked about what are typically considered soft skills, and have a lot to do with drive and interpersonal skills.
-Now, let’s look into traits that are more often called hard skills, which are considered more specific, defined and measurable.
+Now, let’s look into traits that are more often called hard skills, which are considered more specific, defined and measurable and should definitely be covered by your sales interview questions.

 Even though sales roles can vary from entry-level positions through to account management and even executive positions, it’s crucial to look for these qualities in all potential salespeople, and identify their strengths and weaknesses.